Luos-io/Documentation/src/pages/embedded/tools.md

 This section is about embedded tools you will need to efficiently use Luos.

-Some of them are linked to the (software section)[./../high/high-level.md]
+Some of them are linked to the [software section](../software/software.md)